 7. Create your website

 Once you are done with developing a brand, create your website.
 This is the easiest way to centralize your copywriting business.
 This helps your clients to have a base from which they can approach you.
 Besides, a professional social media presence is as important as having a well-designed website.
-Your social media profile would provide you a vibrant platform to highlight your skills, your sample work and would also allow you to interact with your existing client and other potential customers.
+Your social media profile would provide you an active vibrant platform to highlight your skills, your sample work and would also allow you to interact with your existing client and other potential customers.

 8. Pitch your business to find clients